How Many Tampons Per Day?

 • Super and Super Plus Absorbency: These tampons are specifically designed for heavy flow days.
 They provide maximum absorbency and are ideal for those with a heavy flow.
 Remember to change them regularly to avoid leaks and maintain good hygiene.

-See also Do Tampons Shorten Period?
+See also Do Tampons Expire?
+Quick Ways To Know

 Menstrual Cycle Length